eiskalt8/10x12/README.md

 will be created and found in the repo, maybe also added with a button to the game itself.

 ## License
+MIT with Commons Clause, please read before use!
 [License](../master/LICENSE)